chrismarget/certbot-asa/README.md

 * username
 * password

-The hostname must match the 'management name' we used when setting up the management TLS certificate.
+The hostname must match the *management name* we used when setting up the management TLS certificate.

 ```